 We invite you to a four-day scholarly exchange where both empirical results and theoretical and methodological issues related to the conference theme will be presented and discussed.
 In addition to the main theme, the Congress will also provide ample space for presentations of other research produced by Nordic historians or by non-Nordic historians working on Nordic history.
 The conference is organised in the form of plenary lectures as well as roundtable discussions, thematic sessions and individual presentations.

-The call for papers closed on 1 February 2022 and we are now preparing a complete session program which will be published in early April.
-Registration is expected to open no later than 15 March and ’early bird’ registration will close on 28 April.
-Further details about the programme, registration and practical matters will be published here as they become available.
+The call for papers closed on 1 February 2022 and a complete conference programme can be found here.
+This website is regularly updated with details about the programme, registration and practical arrangements as they become available.

 Welcome to Gothenburg in August!